 The ruler still can’t believe with all of Mark’s strength that he and the Viltrumites talk about peace rather than ruling the universe.
 Mark reveals that in the past his people were ruled by rage but that is not who they are anymore and now fight strength to do good for everyone.
 The ruler is still not sure why Mark spared him and his champion.
 Mark says because that is the Viltrumite way.

 At their home, Eve tells Mark he did everything his dad asked for by changing the Viltrumites into a force for good who are celebrated.
 Mark admits he has been thinking of the past a lot and he keeps coming back to what his father asked him: “What will you have after five hundred years?”
 Mark smiles as he and Eve continue to enjoy each other’s company.
-End of series.
+End of the series.

-Opening the issue with Mark and his son, Marky, having a heart to heart was the right way to set the tone for Invincible #144.
+Opening the issue with Mark and his son, Marky, having a heart-to-heart was the right way to set the tone for Invincible #144.
 This allowed Kirkman to revisit everything that has happened up to this point.
-Doing so gave it more weight to how much work Mark had ahead of him now that he is the leader of the Viltrum Empire.
+Doing so gave more weight to how much work Mark had ahead of him now that he is the leader of the Viltrum Empire.
 It is also a reminder while the name may have a bad taste in the universe Mark wants to make sure the Viltrum Empire can be a sign of hope and peace rather than conquerors and warmongers.

 This also gave a chance for Marky to be the driving force of the first part of Invincible #144.
 Even though he is a relatively new character giving Marky the spotlight helped emphasize that this epilogue issue is about the legacy Mark is leaving behind.
 And while he wasn’t conceived in the best circumstances it does not mean Marky will be tucked away in the shadows.
 Mark allowing Marky to stay with Scott further showed how much Mark has grown as a character.
 Because after everything he has been through Mark knows that the best teacher in life is being allowed to make your own choices which Marky was able to do throughout this issue.